 The District's only sources of revenue to pay its operating expenses are advances from the Master Developer, proceeds from bond issues, and maintenance tax proceeds.
 The District does not receive water and sewer revenues.
 The District levied a 2022 maintenance tax at the rate of \$0.408 per \$100 of assessed valuation.
 The District's Operating Fund balance as of November 16, 2023, was \$7,475.00.
-Attaining and maintaining a positive Operating Fund balance will depend upon (1) continued development, (2) increased amounts of maintenance tax revenue, and (3) funds from bond issues.
+Attaining and maintenance tax revenue, and (3) funds from bond issues.
 In the event that funds are not made available by the Master Developer, the District will be required to levy a maintenance tax at a rate sufficient to fund its operating expenses.
 Such a tax, when added to the District's debt service tax, may result in a total District tax in excess of similar developments and could adversely affect continued development of the District, as well as the willingness of taxpayers to pay taxes on their property.